If you or your company is new to Payroll Tax, our step-by-step guide will walk you through what you need to do to meet your obligations.

 Payroll tax is a state tax.
-It is assessed on the wages paid or payable to employees by an employer (or group of employers) whose total Australian taxable wages exceeds the threshold amount.
+It's assessed on the gross wages paid or payable to employees by an employer (or group of employers) whose total Australian taxable wages exceeds the threshold amount.

 Each state and territory has its own payroll tax legislation, with different rates and thresholds.

-The definition of ‘wages’ is any remuneration paid or payable by an employer to an employee for services provided.
+The definition of ‘gross wages’ is any remuneration paid or payable by an employer to an employee for services provided before taxes and deductions are taken off.
 These payments are liable for payroll tax:

 The following payments are not liable for payroll tax:

 Businesses can be grouped with other businesses for payroll tax.
 A group can exist if there is common control, common ownership or common employees with another business.
 There are rules that decide if a business is grouped with another business.

 All the wages paid to an employee for a month’s service are taxable in one jurisdiction (state or territory).
 The nexus provisions determine in which jurisdiction a wage is taxable.